-- Stemphylium leaf blight has been identified on onions in the marsh and an early spray is recommended to protect onions from infection. - White rot has started to show up in some onion fields. - Most seeded onions are at the 4-5 true leaf stage. - Most carrot fields are around the 3rd to 4th true leaf stage, but early carrots are around the 6th leaf stage. - A second insecticide application is recommended to control carrot weevils if your field is over the 5 weevils/trap threshold. - Reminder, the Muck Station will be closed tomorrow Friday, June 30th for Canada Day. - The AgRobotics Working Group will be hosting a Robotics Demo Day on July 12, starting at the Muck Station.
+- Stemphylium leaf blight has been identified on onions in the marsh and an early spray is recommended to protect onions from infection. - White rot has been identified in a couple onion fields. - Most seeded onions are around the 5 true leaf stage. - Most carrot fields are around the 3rd to 4th true leaf stage, but early carrots are around the 6th leaf stage. - A second insecticide application is recommended to control carrot weevils if your field is over the 5 weevils/trap threshold. - The AgRobotics Working Group will be hosting a Robotics Demo Day on July 12, starting at the Muck Station.
 More information, and to register for the event (free), is available here.